nishikantparmariam/nishikantparmariam/README.md

 ### 👋 About Me

+Hi
-I am Nishikant Parmar, pursuing B.Tech. in Computer Science and Engineering at Indian Institute of Technology, Gandhinagar.
-I am passionate about Full-Stack Development and Data Structures and Algorithms.
+I am Nishikant Parmar, pursuing B.Tech. in Computer Science and Engineering at the Indian Institute of Technology, Gandhinagar.
+I am passionate about Full-Stack Software Development and Data Structures and Algorithms.

 ### ⚡ Skills